-A sub-region is a smaller geographic planning region within the Hamilton Niagara Haldimand Brant LHIN that will help the LHIN to better understand and address patient needs at the local level.
+A sub-region is a smaller geographic planning region within Home and Community Care Support Services Hamilton Niagara Haldimand Brant to help better understand and address patient needs at the local level.

-By looking at care patterns through a smaller, more local lens, the LHIN will be able to better identify and respond to community needs and ensure that patients across the entire LHIN have access to the care they need, when and where they need it.
-This includes the needs of Francophone Ontarians, Indigenous communities, newcomers and other individuals and groups within the LHIN whose health care needs are unique and who often experience challenges accessing and navigating the health care system.
+By looking at care patterns through a smaller, more local lens, helps to better identify and respond to community needs and ensure that patients across the entire area have access to the care they need, when and where they need it.
+This includes the needs of Francophone Ontarians, Indigenous communities, newcomers and other individuals and groups within our area whose health care needs are unique and who often experience challenges accessing and navigating the health care system.
 Sub-regions will serve as a focal point for population-based planning, performance improvement and service integration.

 This approach will not restrict Ontarians as they make their health care decisions.